 Jordan Cove LNG Marine Slip

-The LNG slip is being designed to hold up to 217,000 cubic meter ships even though the Coast Guard Water Suitability Report stated LNG ships transiting the Coos Bay are to be no larger than 148,000 cubic meters (FEIS Page 2-7).
-Minimum water depth within the slip would be –45 feet with 3 feet overdredge allowance (FEIS Page 2-17).
-Jordan Cove’s Ship Simulation Study modeled its LNG carrier dimensions at 950 feet long, 150 feet at the beam, with a loaded draft of 40 feet deep, and a capacity of 148,000 m3 (FEIS Page 2-8).
+The LNG slip is being designed to hold up to 217,000 cubic meter ships even though the Coast Guard Water Suitability Report stated LNG ships transiting the Coos Bay are to be no larger than 148,000 cubic meters (Export FEIS Page 2-9).
+Minimum water depth within the slip would be –45 feet with 3 feet overdredge allowance (Export FEIS Page 2-8).
+Jordan Cove’s Ship Simulation Study modeled its LNG carrier dimensions at 950 feet long, 150 feet at the beam, with a loaded draft of 40 feet deep, and a capacity of 148,000 m3 (Export FEIS Page 4-1032).
 Ships will transit in the Coos Bay channel that is dredged only 300 feet in width and 37 feet in depth.

 Construction of the two berth slip, off loading facilities, tanks, and power plant may destroy cultural resources.
 The linear north-south hill along the east boundary of the proposed facility most likely would have been used by Native Americans for burial sites.

 The Jordan Cove South Dunes Power Plant “Project” is an integrated 420 MW natural gas power generation plant and gas liquefaction facility necessary for the Jordan Cove Energy Project to be able to export liquefied natural gas (LNG) overseas.

 * On November 14, 2013, JCEP formally withdrew its application for a design and site plan review for the project known as the South Dunes Power Plant (SDPP).
 The withdrawal of the application terminated the local land use review process in Coos County file Nos.
 SP-12-02, AP-13-01 & AP-13-02.